iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework: Experimental Design

+To further illustrate this limitation, consider a dataset with 100 minority-class samples and 10,000 majority-class samples.
+A sensitivity score of 0.8 indicates that the model correctly identifies 80 minority-class samples and misclassifies 20 minority-class samples.
+Similarly, a specificity score of 0.8 indicates that the model correctly identifies 80\% of the majority-class samples but still misclassifies 2,000 majority-class samples.
+Thus, the same numerical value of 0.8 corresponds to very different numbers of misclassified instances for the two classes.

+This issue also affects composite metrics such as G-mean.
+Suppose an algorithm improves sensitivity from 0.8 to 0.9, reducing minority-class misclassifications from 20 to 10.
+However, if this improvement reduces specificity from 0.8 to 0.7, the number of misclassified majority-class samples increases from 2,000 to 3,000.
+In both cases, the G-mean remains almost the same: \(\sqrt{0.8 \times 0.8}=0.80\) and \(\sqrt{0.9 \times 0.7}\approx0.79\).
+However, the second model misclassifies nearly 1,000 additional samples overall.
+This difference is not clearly reflected by G-mean alone.

+The same example also illustrates the usefulness of F1-score and MCC.
+In the first case, where sensitivity and specificity are both 0.8, the model produces TP=80, FN=20, TN=8000, and FP=2000.
+This results in an F1-score of 0.0734 and an MCC of 0.1469.
+In the second case, where sensitivity increases to 0.9 but specificity decreases to 0.7, the model produces TP=90, FN=10, TN=7000, and FP=3000.
+Although the G-mean changes only slightly from 0.8000 to 0.7937, the F1-score drops to 0.0564 and the MCC drops to 0.1289.
+This shows that the improvement in minority-class sensitivity is offset by a much larger increase in false positives.

-To be more vigilant regarding performance measurements, we consider other metrics such as MCC and ROC-AUC \cite{halimu2019empirical}.
-MCC provides a robust performance measure as it considers the actual number of misclassifications for both classes \cite{chicco2020advantages}.
-This comprehensive consideration provides a balanced measure of model performance.
-The MCC score is high only when the classifier performs well across all cases, making it one of the most robust measures of classification performance \cite{chicco2021matthews}.
-However, as stated in several previous literature \cite{mullick2020appropriateness, newaz2024ibrf}, the performance of algorithms on imbalanced data cannot be sufficiently represented by a single metric.
-Therefore, we take into consideration four composite metrics to understand how the proposed approach fares compared to other techniques used in imbalanced learning.
+To obtain a more reliable assessment, this study considers MCC, F1-score, and ROC-AUC.
+MCC provides a particularly robust performance measure because it considers all four components of the confusion matrix: true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN) \cite{chicco2020advantages}.
+A high MCC score is obtained only when the classifier performs well across all cases, making it one of the most balanced measures of classification performance under class imbalance \cite{chicco2021matthews}.
+Therefore, MCC is used as the primary evaluation criterion in this study.
+As stated in previous studies \cite{mullick2020appropriateness, newaz2024ibrf}, the performance of algorithms on imbalanced data cannot be sufficiently represented by a single metric.
+Therefore, eight performance metrics are reported in this study: MCC, ROC-AUC, G-mean, F1-score, sensitivity, specificity, precision, and accuracy.

-For multiclass settings, three different averaging criteria are available: macro, micro, and weighted \cite{grandini2020metrics}.
-The macro average is usually considered the best for imbalanced datasets as it will give a lower score if the model performs poorly on less frequent classes, even if the majority class is well-predicted.
-Therefore, the macro-average results are calculated and presented in this manuscript.
+For multiclass settings, three averaging criteria are commonly used: macro, micro, and weighted averaging \cite{grandini2020metrics}.
+Macro averaging gives equal importance to each class and is therefore suitable for imbalanced datasets, since poor performance on less frequent classes is not overshadowed by strong performance on majority classes.
+Therefore, macro-averaged results are calculated and reported for the multiclass experiments.